Indonesian Navy: Creation and actions during the revolution

-As the revolution grew and the Navy began its work, naval bases were established throughout the archipelago.
+As the revolution grew, and the Navy began its work, naval bases were established throughout the archipelago.
 Former ships of the Imperial Japanese Navy handed down to the new republic were acquired.
-Simple strength did not discourage the Navy to deploy Sea Traffic Operations in order to spread the news of the proclamation and helping to form and train Republican military forces and militias nationwide.
+Simple strength did not discourage the Navy from deploying Sea Traffic Operations in order to spread the news of the proclamation and help to form and train Republican military forces and militias nationwide.
 Besides, they also attempted to breach the Dutch naval blockade in order to obtain aid from abroad.

-The newly formed navy confronted the more superior Royal Netherlands Navy in Bali, Sibolga and Cirebon.
-Cross-sea operations are also able to prepare the armed forces in South Kalimantan, Bali and Sulawesi.
-Limitations in strength and ability to lead the Navy had to divert the struggle in the countryside, after most boats were sunk and nearly all bases battered by the Dutch and Allied military forces.
+The newly formed navy confronted the more superior Royal Netherlands Navy in Bali, Sibolga, and Cirebon.
+Cross-sea operations are also able to prepare the armed forces in South Kalimantan, Bali, and Sulawesi.
+Limitations in strength and ability to lead the Navy had to divert the struggle in the countryside after most boats were sunk and nearly all bases battered by the Dutch and Allied military forces.
 But the determination to participate again in the sea never subsided.
-In the hard times during the National Revolution the Navy succeeded in forming the Fleet Forces (CA), Marine Corps (Corps Mariniers/ CM), and educational institutions in various places.
-The formation of these elements mark the presence of aspects for the formation of a modern national navy.
+In the hard times during the National Revolution, the Navy succeeded in forming the Fleet Forces (CA), Marine Corps (Corps Mariniers/ CM), and educational institutions in various places.
+The formation of these elements marks the presence of aspects for the formation of a modern national navy.

 After the revolution

 The end of the War of Independence marked the development of the Navy as a modern naval power.
 In accordance to the results of the Round Table Conference, in 1949, the Navy received a variety of war equipment such as warships and its supporting facilities such as naval bases.
-This step in the consolidation of the body along with the Navy, revamping the organization and recruitment of personnel through educational institutions before manning naval equipment.
+This step came along with the process of consolidation within the Navy, revamping the organization and recruitment of personnel through educational institutions before manning naval equipment.
 During 1949–1959, the Indonesian Navy managed to enhance its strength and improve its capabilities.
 In the field of organization the navy reorganized its Fleet Forces, the Marine Corps – then Korps Komando Angkatan Laut (KKO-AL – Naval Commando Corps Command), naval aviation and a number of regions as territorial defense command aspects of the sea.
-Navy combat equipment grew, both from the Dutch and from other various countries.
+Naval combat equipment grew, both from former Dutch equipment handed down to the new republic and through purchase from other countries.